DigitaleGesellschaft/forms/README.md

   support](https://formbricks.com/docs/self-hosting/setup/cluster-setup), i.e. sharing state via Redis, which is a feature not included in the open-source version.

-[^4]: The volume size can always be [extended](https://fly.io/docs/flyctl/volumes-extend/).
-To extend it to 5 GiB for example, simply run:

-    ``` sh
-    flyctl volumes extend vol_450wzml259mdx1xr --size=5
-    ```

-    Note that this will restart the app.

-[^5]: Especially the first start after a new deployment turned out to be memory-intensive (probably the Prisma Client performing the DB migrations): With
+[^4]: Especially the first start after a new deployment turned out to be memory-intensive (probably the Prisma Client performing the DB migrations): With
     256 MiB RAM, the app used to crash reproducibly, so we increased this to 512 MiB.

+[^5]: Note that we can't use [Backblaze B2](https://www.backblaze.com/cloud-storage) since its S3-compatible API doesn't implement the [POST
+    Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html) operation that Formbricks uses to upload files.

 [^6]: Note that scaling automatically restarts the app.
 The most relevant documentation on (auto)scaling Fly apps includes: